Technology Advisory Council

 We have appointed a team of experts who help us with everything, from how having an understanding of the principles of physics helps us create work to experimenting with virtual reality.
 We are very grateful for their assistance and counsel.

-Professor John Girkin, Director, Biophysical Sciences Institute, Durham University
+Professor John Girkin, Director, Centre of Advanced Instrumentation, Durham University

 Following an undergraduate degree in Oxford and PhD at Southampton, John worked for Photon Control an Opto-Mechanical company based in Cambridge designing the world’s first commercial diode pumped Nd:YAG laser.
 John then spent seven years at Keeler Ltd researching and designing ophthalmic instrumentation including a diode laser for retinal photocoagulation.
 In 1996 John moved to the newly founded Institute of Photonics at Strathclyde University to form, and lead, the applications team.
 John was one of the founders of the Centre for Biophotonics and the theme leader for the Physics and Life Sciences theme within SUPA (the Scottish Physics Alliance).
 John moved to Durham in January 2009 as part of the Biophysical Sciences initiative and from August 2011 became Director of the BSI.
 John is a Fellow of the Institute of Physics and was elected a Fellow of the Optical Society of America in 2017.